Table of Contents

 #89 Meal prep with the music blasting or a great podcast

-Heading into the week with your lunches already prepped can be a great feeling.
+Heading into the week with your lunches already prepped can be great.
 And meal prepping doesn’t have to be a boring chore!
 Turn on your favorite music or a great podcast, and start cooking.

 #90 Go for a walk-and-talk